YouTube banner examples (ft. Neil Patel, Justin Brown, and HubSpot)

 Like we said before, people remember a face more than they remember an object or a logo

-2. Stay consistent with your color theme
+2. Stay consistent with your colour theme

 Her banner has a purple color that she uses all over her channel.

 Even all her YouTube thumbnails are based on the purple theme, giving a consistent theme to her channel.
+Yet again, you can see colour consistency playing a big role in another YouTub channel art example.

 When you take a look at her videos, you will notice that one of her walls has also been painted purple in her videos.
 Talk about going the distance to maintain consistency.